flannelhead/blackstar/README.md

 ## TODO
 As always, there's a plenty of room for improvement.
 For example:

-* Parse the config from a YAML file (I might do this soonish)
 * Implement a "fast" preview rendering mode
 * Render more pretty pictures
 * Write a blog post about this!